-The place to be this summer is Gems Along the Mohawk and Erie Canal Cruises!
-From our season opening on May 20th, we will have a series of free education exhibits on site to illustrate the challenges and triumphs of the construction of the Erie Canal.
+Make plans to visit Gems Along the Mohawk and Erie Canal Cruises this summer!
+We have a series of free education exhibits that illustrate the challenges and triumphs of the construction of the Erie Canal.

 Gems staff will be wearing historical clothing from 1817 – 1910